kounkou/kounkou.github.io/_posts/2026-09-14-bomoi-health.md

-# The Swing: A Better Way to Think About VO₂max Training
+# The Swing: A Better Way to Think About VO₂max

 ## The Swing